 Where: Learn from anywhere!
 No commute required!

-What You’ll Learn … Special topics such as tracking the play, attachment, facilitating sand, art, trauma, and aggressive play are covered from the perspective of nervous system regulation, attunement, mindfulness, and authenticity.
-Participants will also learn how to track their client’s changes for parents, teachers, agencies, and themselves.
+What You’ll Learn: Special topics such as tracking the play, attachment, facilitating sand, art, trauma, and aggressive play are covered from the perspective of nervous system regulation, attunement, mindfulness, and authenticity.
+Participants will also learn how to track their client’s changes for caregivers, teachers, agencies, and themselves.
+And, we’ve added a bonus recorded webinar just for you and to support you during these times – SPT in Teletherapy.

-Note: Please purchase this required book before your training.
-Lisa will be using it as a reference to provide supplemental readings: Aggression in Play Therapy: A Neurobiological Approach for Integrating Intensity by Lisa Dion
+Mandatory Book: Please purchase this required book before your training.
+Lisa will be using it as a reference to provide supplemental readings: Aggression in Play Therapy: A Neurobiological Approach for Integrating Intensity by Lisa Dion The book is also currently available in Audio format and Spanish.
+If you have not already purchased the required reading, you can get it at a 25% discount.
+This only applies for purchase made in the U.S.

 Intro Objectives by Class:

-- Describe how Synergetic Play Therapy was inspired, the basics, the tenets, the history, and the main play therapy influences
+- Describe the basics of Synergetic Play Therapy® including the tenets, the history, and the main play therapy influences

 - Explain how children use the projective process in play therapy to set the toys and the therapist up to feel how they feel